alaudet/hcsr04sensor/README.md

   reduced further.
 CPU usage increases as faster readings are taken as well as the chance for errors.

-  This module uses BCM pin values on the Pi.
+  This module uses BCM pin values.
 See the Raspberry Pi pin layout documentation for your model.

 * Rounds the value to a specified decimal place.